Yyote/planner_base/README.md

 ## What is PlannerBase?

-PlannerBase is a small library that is meant to simplify the implementation of operation modes.
+PlannerBase is a small library that is meant to simplify the implementation of operational modes.
 It is packaged as a shared library for C++ usage.

 ## Installation